muratk3n/thirdwave/en/tweets/2019/week29.md

 ---

 He/Him/His Beto finds slaveholders in ancestry.
-Here is an idea, do you own reperations.
-Take some of that wealth and give some of it to the ancestors of those slaves?
+Here is an idea, do your own reperations.
+Take some of that wealth (apparenty based on slavery) and give some of it to the ancestors of those slaves?

 *2019-7-16 10:53:5*